The radio signal of PSR B0950+08 is detected over the whole pulse phase: acknowledgements

 \section{acknowledgements}

 This work made use of the data from FAST (Five-hundred-meter Aperture Spherical radio Telescope).
 FAST is a Chinese national mega-science facility, operated by National Astronomical Observatories, Chinese Academy of Sciences.
-This work is supported by the National Natural Science Foundation of China (Grant No. 12003047), the National Key R\&D program of China (No. 2017YFA0402602), the National SKA Program of China (No. 2020SKA0120100) and the strategic Priority Research Program of CAS (XDB23010200).
+This work is supported by the National Natural Science Foundation of China (Grant No. 12003047, 12133003), the National SKA Program of China (No. 2020SKA0120100) and the strategic Priority Research Program of CAS (XDB23010200).